evilz/vscode-reveal/README.md

 Call the command `Revealjs: Show presentation by side` to see your presentation next to your file.
 Call the command `Revealjs: Open presentation in browser` to see it in default browser.

+On save the current editing slide will be show !

 ### status bar

 If your markdown file has more that one slide, status bar will display the slide count on right.